Download as PDF

 Out of Balance Nutrient Interactions (Back To Top)

 Plant nutrients and soil particles carry specific electrical charges and nutrient availability for plant uptake is a complex interactive process, to say the least.
 There is a wealth of technical information on the subject of plant nutrition and it would take a Rhoades scholar to interpret it all.
-Here are a few of the interactions that have been identified:
+Here are a few of the interactions that have been identified.
+Use this information to help spot potential out of balance issues in soil and foliar tests.

 Cover Crops in a Hopyard (Back To Top)

-Cover crops are used in agriculture and hopyards to:
+Cover crops are making a comeback in agriculture.
+Annual cover crops are used in agriculture and hopyards to:

 Pests and Pathogens of Hops (Back To Top)